learn-js/learn-js.github.com/_posts/2013-12-18-book-tutoring-bundle.md

 These books are currently works in progress (some more than others) totalling over 220 pages of content.
 You'll get all updates to the books for free.

 ### The tutoring:
-You'll also get 2 hours of tutoring.
-I recommend breaking the 2 hours up into one-hour chunks.
+You'll also get 3 hours of tutoring.
+I recommend breaking the 3 hours up into one-hour chunks.
 In the first hour we'll go over basics and set some learning goals along with a project that you'd like to work on.
-The second hour we'll schedule for one or two weeks later, giving you plenty of time to read the books and work on your project.
-Then in that second hour we'll go over what you've been working on, and work through any parts of the project that you've struggled with.
+We'll schedule each of the sessions one or two weeks apart, giving you plenty of time to read the books and work on your project.
+In the second hour we'll go over what you've been working on, and work through any parts of the project that you've struggled with.
+In the third hour we'll follow up on your learning objectives and I'll help you come up with some next steps for your project and learning goals.

 ### The community:
 There will also be a forum available to you that you can use to discuss your project and what you are learning with others who are at a similar experience level.
 We'll be able to work as a group in the forum to solve problems, evaluate approaches and libraries, and provide feedback on your work.